Dr. Reza Barati Ghahfarokhi

 Graduate Advising and Mentoring

-I pay close attention to graduate students’ plans of studies and identify elective courses across the campus that can help them with their research topic.
-My students are typically taking courses in the geology, civil and environmental engineering, mathematics, and mechanical engineering departments depending on their research topics.
+I pay close attention to graduate students’ plans of study and identify elective courses across the campus that can help them with their research topic.
+My students typically take courses in the geology, civil and environmental engineering, mathematics, and mechanical engineering departments depending on their research topics.

 Teaching interests: